 * Versfeld & Hugo, managing member * University of Pretoria, South Africa * Immigration law Leon Versfeld applies a global perspective to help his clients navigate a complex sea of immigration law.
 A native of...

 A love for rugby, the practice of law and the woman he eventually married kept Leon Versfeld in the United States.
 The South African expatriate landed in Kansas City in 2000 on a simple visit...

-- Temporary Protected Status Extended for Nepal
+- Re-Registration Period Now Open for Temporary Protected Status for Somalia

-- Temporary Protected Status Extended for Somalia
+- Re-Registration Period Now Open for Temporary Protected Status for Yemen

-- Celebrating Presidents Day with Naturalization Ceremonies
+- Celebrating Independence Day 2018 with Naturalization Ceremonies

 - New Data Shows Criminal Arrest Histories of DACA Requestors